S3N4T0R-0X0/APTs-Adversary-Simulation/Chinese APT/Wicked Panda/README.md

 I have previously performed Data Exfiltration during an Gossamer-Bear-APT attack via Google Drive.
 You can refer to this link: https://github.com/S3N4T0R-0X0/APT-Attack-Simulation/tree/main/Russian%20APT/Gossamer-Bear-APT for detailed steps on how this can be accomplished.
 However, in this particular attack, a more advanced and non-open-source version of BEAR-C2 was utilized for Data Exfiltration.

-The attackers used the Google Drive C2 (Command and Control) API as a means to establish a communication channel between their payload and the attacker's server, By using Google Drive as a C2 server, attackers can hide their malicious activities among the legitimate traffic to OneDrive, making it harder for security teams to detect the threat.
-First i need to create a google Drive account, as shown in the following figure
+The attackers used the Google Drive C2 (Command and Control) API as a means to establish a communication channel between their payload and the attacker's server, By using Google Drive as a C2 server, attackers can hide their malicious activities among the legitimate traffic to GoogleDrive, making it harder for security teams to detect the threat.
+First i need to create a google drive account, as shown in the following figure

 1.Log into the Google Cloud Platform